 Aesthetica has been performing hair transplant procedures for more than 15 years.
 Our techniques offer you the most natural and permanent hair loss treatments available today.
-Hair regrowth in bald areas is facilitated with the transplant of your own healthy hair follicles.
+Regrowth in bald areas is facilitated with the transplant of your own healthy hair follicles.

 Hair Transplant for Men and Women

 The Aesthetica hair transplant procedure involves the movement of your own hair follicles from a healthy part of your scalp to the balding or thinning area being treated.
 Once in their new location the transplanted follicles grow completely normal hairs – which will look stronger and healthier than surrounding existing hairs.
 We can treat your baldness and hair loss and achieve hair regrowth naturally.

 In the past, the results from a hair transplant could be unnatural looking; as the transplanted grafts looked large and tuft-like.
 Today, the grafts consist of 1-3 hair follicles and even with close inspection look completely natural.
 This state of the art technique is called follicular unit transplantation and at Aesthetica this procedure is performed by a Doctor and trained technicians so you can be confident that you will get the best results possible from any hair loss treatment.

 Hair transplants, Eyebrow transplants and Hair restoration for women is available at Aesthetica Melbourne.

 Hair transplant for women